 NIHR is committed to promoting equality, diversity and inclusion in research and asks applicants to provide Equality and Diversity Monitoring Information (age, sex, ethnicity and race, and disability).
 By answering these Equality and Diversity Monitoring Information questions, you will help us to better understand the different groups of people that apply to us for funding and their experiences of the funding process – particularly the groups protected by UK equality legislation.
 Although it is mandatory to answer these questions, it is possible to select “prefer not to say” as a response.
 However, the more information you provide, the more effective our monitoring will be.
 This information will not be used to make decisions about funding.

-Please read these Guidance Notes carefully.
-If you require any further information, advice or guidance please contact the NIHR Academy:
+Please read these guidance notes carefully.
+If you require any further information, advice or guidance please contact us:

 Phone: 0113 532 8444